mendix/docs/content/en/docs/refguide/java-programming/using-eclipse.md

 weight: 2
 category: "Java Programming"
 description: "Describes how to set up Eclipse, and how to add a Mendix application to Eclipse and launch it."
-tags: ["studio pro"]
+tags: ["studio pro", "Java", IDE"]
 ---

 ## 1 Introduction

-You can use Eclipse to write and debug Java actions in your Mendix app.
+You can use [Eclipse IDE for Java Developers](https://eclipseide.org/) to write and debug Java actions in your Mendix app.

 ## 2 Deploy For Eclipse

+To use Eclipse, you first need to set up your app so that Eclipse recognizes it.

-In Studio Pro, open the Mendix App project containing the Java actions you want edit.
+In Studio Pro, open the Mendix app containing the Java actions you want edit.
 Select **App > Deploy for Eclipse** to generate the necessary files for Eclipse to recognize the App directory as a Java project.
-It generates the Eclipse project file, classpath file, and launch configuration.
+This generates the Eclipse project file, classpath file, and launch configuration.

-## 2 Setting Up Eclipse
+## 3 Setting Up Eclipse

 In Mendix, all text is saved in UTF-8 encoding.
-To make sure your source code is also saved in UTF-8, do the following:
+To make sure your source code is also saved in UTF-8, do the following in Eclipse:

 1. Select **Window > Preferences**.
 2. Select **Workspace** in the new menu window.